Total Views

 Total: 4–6 months of senior engineering time.
 Realistic cost: $50,000–$150,000+.
 And you still own it forever.

 This is why most SaaS teams either ship a bad editor and regret it, or never ship at all.
+For the full strategic argument, see our Why Building Your Own Editor Is a Startup Killer post.

 The Modern Approach: Use a Plug-and-Play Editor